 - 1. Press and hold GOTO to capture the MOB position. - 2.
 Press ENTER to begin navigating back to the 'MOB' waypoint. - 3.
-To cancel the MOB function, select 'Cancel GOTO' from the GOTO Options and press ENTER.
+To cancel the MOB function, select 'Cancel GOTO' from the GOTO Options and press $\mbox{ENTER}.$

-NOTE: Each time an MOB is activated, any previous 'MOB' position stored in memory will be overwritten and permanently lost.
-If you wish to save an 'MOB' waypoint for future use, you should give the waypoint a new name using the steps outlined on page 47.
+NOTE: Each time an MOB is activated, any previous 'MOB' position stored in memory will the overwritten and permanently lost.
+If you wish to save an 'MOB' waypoint for future use, you should give the waypoint a new name using the steps outlined on pages 50-51.